Konamiman/Z80dotNet/Docs/Interrupts.md

 * _`BeforeRetiInstructionExecution`_ and _`BeforeRetnInstructionExecution`_ are fired before a RETI/RETN instruction is about to be executed, right after the corresponding _`BeforeInstructionExecution`_ event.

 * _`AfterRetiInstructionExecution`_ and _`AfterRetnInstructionExecution`_ are fired after a RETI/RETN instruction is about to be executed, right after the corresponding _`AfterInstructionExecution`_ event.

+ **Note:** the `IZ80ProcessorInterruptEvents` interface has the above events and nothing else.
+A separate interface was created to avoid breaking external code that depends on `IZ80Processor`; the `Z80Processor` class implements both interfaces.